 Ever since the Immigration Act was introduced in 2005, the government of Germany has made a distinction between (permanent) settlement permits and (temporary) residence permits.
 You can obtain a residence permit for one of the following purposes: education or training, gainful employment, international-law, humanitarian, political or family reasons.
 After 5 years this temporary permit can be changed into a permanent one if you meet all the additional requirements: secure income, no criminal record, adequate command of the German language.
 You can find more detailed information here.

 Since 2005 the (temporary) residence permit can also permit you to work in Germany.
 The old system of separate work and residence permits does no longer exist.
 When you are applying for this permit outside of Germany you will have to go to a local German mission and inside Germany to the missions or foreigners authorities.

 Germany is a bureaucratic country and bureaucrats love documents.
 Be prepared to fill in many forms, take them to different offices, have them stamped numerous times and spend a lot of time waiting in line.
 Before leaving home, you may find it essential or useful to get:

 - a passport valid for the entire period to be spent in Germany

-- if going to study, a notification of university admission or confirmation of application
+- if you are going to study, a notification of university admission or confirmation of application;

 Also note that regulations are subject to frequent change.
 Information can be obtained from German embassies, consulates, immigration offices and the German ministry for foreign affairs.
 These institutions are often overloaded with immigration requests.
 This may partly explain why German officials are not known for their friendliness and why some foreigners feel intimidated by the authorities.
 If your legal situation is complex, consider hiring a lawyer or immigration expert to represent your interests or to advise you.